passiv/snaptrade-php-sdk/README.md

 Transaction are returned in reverse chronological order, using the `trade_date` field.

-The data returned here is always cached and refreshed once a day.
+This endpoint returns Daily data.
+Daily data is cached and refreshed once a day.
+Exact refresh timing may vary by brokerage.

 If the connection has become disabled, it can no longer access the latest data from the brokerage, but will continue to return the last available cached state.
 Please see [this guide](/docs/fix-broken-connections) on how to fix a disabled connection.